-a.
+- a.
 Spectators taking videos or photos at OHSAA tournament contests shall not interfere with the view of a contest by other spectators, nor will spectators or their equipment take additional space in seats that have been purchased.
 No spectators shall be provided "media" access to videotape or photograph an event, nor will spectators and/or their equipment be permitted in any playing area.
-In addition, no sources of power will be provided for spectators' video or photo equipment.

-- b.
-All photographs and videos taken by spectators at OHSAA tournament contests are for personal use ONLY.
-The use of spectator photographs or videos for commercial, scouting or coaching purposes is strictly prohibited.
-Videotaping of one's next opponent at a practice or contest is strictly prohibited regardless of the personal use/purpose of the taping. - c.
+In addition, no sources of power will be provided for spectators' video or photo equipment. - All photographs and videos taken by spectators at OHSAA tournament contests are for personal use ONLY.
+The use of spectator photographs or videos for commercial purposes is strictly prohibited. - c.
 The tournament site accepts no liability for damage or theft of spectator equipment or injury as a result of privately owned equipment. - d.
 The OHSAA reserves the right to remove violators of these policies from a tournament contest, invoke additional penalties and seek maximum legal recourse.